Difference between Scotch and Irish Whiskey

 Quality and Consistency

 In the end, though, it arguably all comes down to questions of quality and consistency – perceived or otherwise.
 Consumers understandably want to know which country consistently makes better whiskey?
-It’s an extremely difficult, if not impossible question to answer.
-Scotland has the largest choice available, the lavish investment sums and the world’s best expertise.
+It’s a complicated, if not impossible, question to answer.
+Scotland has the largest choice available, the lavish investment sums, and the world’s best expertise.
 It is undeniably the most important whiskey producer today, a mantle that will probably never be seriously challenged.
-The range, quantity and quality of whiskey on offer is remarkable.
+The range, quantity, and quality of whiskey on offer are remarkable.

 Related Blog Posts:

 - How to Drink Whiskey: A Connoisseur’s Guide

 - Interview with Irish Whiskey Distiller Andrina Fitzgerald at Kilbeggan